rinvex/laravel-authy/README.md

 $errors = $tokenVerified->errors(); // Get response errors
 ```

-> **Note:** All authy requests returns authy response, with a unified interface for your convenience, so you can interact with all responses the same way as above.
+> **Note:** All authy requests return authy response, with a unified interface for your convenience, so you can interact with all responses the same way as above.

 ## Installation